madsen-lab/DeepDive/README.md

 - **Known covariates** (e.g., cell type, sex, batch)
 - **Unknown latent variation**

-It learns to disentangle these through a **conditional variational autoencoder** and an **adversarial network** that penalizes covariate leakage into the latent space.
+It learns to disentangle these through **conditional variational autoencoders** and **adversarial networks** that penalizes covariate leakage into the latent space.

 ## Documentation